jimhigson/oboe.js/README.md

 ## Error handling

 You use the error handler to roll back if there is an error in the json.
-Once there is an error, progressive won't give any further callbacks.
+Once there is an error, Oboe won't give any further callbacks no matter what is in the rest of the json.

 ``` js
 var currentPersonDiv;